smanders/church/matt24.md

+ 39 For I say unto you, Ye shall not see me henceforth, till ye shall say, Blessed is he that cometh in the name of the Lord.

  1 And Jesus went out, and departed from the temple: and his disciples came to him for to shew him the buildings of the temple.

  2 And Jesus said unto them, See ye not all these things? verily I say unto you, There shall not be left here one stone upon another, that shall not be thrown down.